 We took the classic black and white bathroom and gave it a modern interior design twist.

-The original bathroom in this 1929 home located in southeast Denver, was black and white but in need of an update.
-The client wanted to keep a traditional feel and add a contemporary twist.
+The original bathroom in this 1929 home located in southeast Denver, was already black and white but in need of an update.
+The client wanted to keep a traditional look and add a contemporary twist.

 The bathtub and the sink are period-correct since they are original to the house.
 The antique tub was re-porcelained to restore areas that had chips and scratches.
 The shower was widened by six inches to make it more spacious.